anhaidgroup/cloudlabeler/README.md

       - First find 'Instances' in the right panel of EC2 home page and click it.
 You are now in the EC2 instance page.

-      - Next, find and click on the blue botton 'Launch Instance' in the EC2 instance page.
+      - Next, find and click on the blue button 'Launch Instance' in the EC2 instance page.
 You are now in your EC2 instance configuration page.

 4. Now, you need to configure our EC2 instance in the EC2 instance configuration page so that cloud labeler could be successfully deployed.